-- Comenity Bank has a high level of qualified investments and community development services. - Comenity Bank occasionally uses innovative or complex qualified investments, or community development services. - Comenity Bank exhibits excellent responsiveness to the credit and community development needs in its assessment area and the broader statewide and regional area (BSRA) that includes the assessment area.
+- Comenity Capital Bank has a high level of qualified investments, community development loans, and community development services. - Comenity Capital Bank occasionally uses innovative or complex qualified investments, or community development services. - Comenity Capital Bank exhibits excellent responsiveness to the credit and community development needs in its assessment area and the broader statewide and regional area (BSRA) that includes the assessment area.